 To summarize, implementing the right CDP solution can facilitate and improve your sales and marketing campaigns through seamless activation and alerts processes.
 Figure out your available market, see who is ready and able to buy, then activate campaign segments that are increasingly customized for specific target accounts.
 Accelerate your sales and marketing campaigns and improve their success rates by implementing the right CDP solution with activation and alert functions.
 Better segments.
 Better activation.
 Better decisions.

-To learn more about optimizing campaigns based on territory assignments, register for this webinar on Best Practices for Improving Sales Territory Management , scheduled for Nov 30 at 10PT.
+To learn more about optimizing campaigns based on territory assignments, watch this webinar on Best Practices for Improving Sales Territory Management , and get on the fastest road to revenue.